On correlation functions in the coordinate and the algebraic Bethe ansatz: The Bethe ansatz

 \subsubsection{The inverse scattering problem}

-The first tool we will need is the solution to the inverse scattering problem, that is, the relations between the entries of the monodromy matrix and the local spin operators appearing in the CBA.
-This was found in \cite{KMT} using the method of factorizing F-matrices for the case of the general XXZ inhomogeneous spin chain and later in \cite{GK} for the XYZ homogeneous spin chain using the properties of the R-matrix and the monodromy matrix.
-The solution for the inhomogeneous spin chain is
+First, we will discuss how to relate the entries of the monodromy matrix and the local spin operators appearing in the CBA.
+These relations were first found in~\cite{KMT} using the method of factorizing F-matrices for the case of the general XXZ inhomogeneous spin chain and later in~\cite{GK} for the XYZ homogeneous spin chain using the properties of the R-matrix and the monodromy matrix.
+The general computation is lengthy and cumbersome, so we will only prove here the relation in the homogeneous case, where it simplifies, and just present the final result for the inhomogeneous case.

-where $k$ is a given site of the spin chain.
-As we will show, these expressions will allow to calculate expectation values of local operators by means of the Yang-Baxter algebra.